01 Oct How to Tell if You’re Addicted to your Smartphone

 Every phone call or notification we receive fills us with a bit of extra dopamine, the neurotransmitter involved in the brains ‘reward circuitry’ that motivates us to learn and repeat the behaviour over and over again.

-Dr Jenny Brockis told 9Honey our desire to be connected at all times means that we should be trying to control how often we interact with technology.
+Dr. Jenny Brockis told 9Honey our desire to be connected at all times means that we should be trying to control how often we interact with technology.

 “If you interact with technology for extended periods of time, and the average person is spending up to three hours a day on their smartphones, it leads to a hyper-stimulated brain that is always ‘on’,” Jenny says.

 “You need to make a conscious choice and ask yourself if you really need to be on your smartphone right now.
-‘Do I really to be online when having dinner with friends, walking the dog or travelling to work?'”
+‘Do I really to be online when having dinner with friends, walking the dog, or travelling to work?'”

 Jenny believes our dependence on our smartphones is leading to higher levels of stress, anxiety, depression, and poor sleep patterns.

 “Try to take a regular technology break during the day and schedule it in to make it happen.
-Switching off for 15-20 minutes has been shown to help reduce stress levels, restore a sense of how much time you really have available, and keeps you ‘present’ to what’s happening right now,” Jenny explains.
+Switching off for 15-20 minutes has been shown to help reduce stress levels, restore a sense of how much time you really have available, and keep you ‘present’ to what’s happening right now,” Jenny explains.

 “You could also switch off your phone and keep it out of sight when having a face-to-face conversation or in a meeting.
 This has been shown to strengthen social connection and trust.”

-Lawyer Marie Fedorov has seen a connection between people’s addictions to smartphones and the rise in divorces.
+family law lawyer Marie Fedorov has seen a connection between people’s addictions to smartphones and the rise in divorces.

 Doctors believe our desire to be connected at all times means that we should be trying to control how often we interact with technology (Getty)

-Marie is adamant that if people suspect they are addicted to their smartphone, they try to concentrate on more on face to face time with their partner, instead of constantly holding onto their phone and staring at the screen.
+Marie is adamant that if people suspect they are addicted to their smartphone, they try to concentrate on more on face-to-face time with their partner, instead of constantly holding onto their phone and staring at the screen.

 “Social interaction is so important when it comes to relationships.
 Relationships are all about communication.
 How can you communicate either verbally or with your body language if your partner isn’t looking at you but at their phone?”
 Marie adds.